rseah145/smw-term2/Journal_3_notes/Section A.md

 3. Client sends a login request to the DC, as the PC has joined the domain, the DC knows the hash value associated to the login name (username) (DC knows all hash values associated to each domain user)
 ![image](../images/Pasted%20image%2020230814144302.png)

-4. DC creates a random string and sends it to the client
+4. DC creates a random string encrypted using the user's and sends it to the client